BenK93/Damka-Game/README.md

 The project is still in progress.

 Now:
-  -The game can be played with one another on the same computer.
+  -The game can be played 1 vs 1 on the same computer.

 Goal:
   -To make interactive Game so players can play online with each other.